-A pricing page should help visitors understand value, compare options, reduce risk, and take the next step.
-If the page creates confusion, even interested buyers hesitate.
+A pricing page should not simply display numbers.
+It should help visitors understand value, compare options, reduce risk, and choose the next step with confidence.

 |---|---|---|